GfSE/SAF-Specification/viewpoints/System-Functional-Breakdown-Structure-Viewpoint.md

 * [Software Developer](../stakeholders.md#Software-Developer)
 * [System Architect](../stakeholders.md#System-Architect)
 ## Concern
-* How are the system functions decomposed into sub-functions decomposed?
+* How are the system functions decomposed into sub-functions ?
 * What is the breakdown of functions into sub-functions?
 * Which functions will the system provide?
 ## Presentation